 The Board is accountable to shareholders for the performance of the group.
 The Board sets the group's strategic direction and delegates responsibility for the management of the group to the Managing Director and senior executives.
-The group's strategic plan is prepared by management and is reviewed annually by the Board at a special Board meeting.
+The group's strategic plan is prepared by management and is reviewed bi-annually by the Board.